 Has your business recently suffered losses in your warehouse operations?
 Are you beleaguered and unsure of where to turn?
 While there are many sources of losses in the warehouse, there are a few areas in particular that are primary culprits.
 By addressing these areas in question, your organization can see a sudden uptick in profitability by amending issues in these problem areas.

 Accidents are a sure-fire method to create losses in a multitude of ways.
 First, if the accident causes injuries to an employee this will likely result in a workman’s compensation claim which will cost the business.
 Furthermore, if any inventory is damaged in any accident this also slashes profitability and incurs a loss for the item in question.
 As an estimate, the average accident can cost between $35,000 and $40,000.
 In terms of damages to equipment and inventory, any one incident can proliferate upwards of $150,000 in losses.
 Reducing accidents is a proven way to drive down losses.

-Lack of Training
+2. Lack of Training

 This point more or less coincides with the first one in that a lack of training can create accidents and also increase liabilities.
 In some cases, a lack of training can cause an organization to expose itself to fines and penalties be that it is not working in compliance with modern presiding regulations.
 Instituting training regimes can keep both management and warehouse employees up-to-date with the rules and regulations, while also forging a progressive attitude towards safety and efficiency.

-Inefficient Fleet Activity
+3. Inefficient Fleet Activity

 According to TotalTrax, as utilization drops, losses are bound to increase.
 As we had promoted in our corresponding article regarding the appropriate selection of the right forklift for the right job, efficient fleet activity affords all vehicles to be used enough where they fit their purpose and optimize the duration of executing a task.

-Vehicles Locked Out Due To Maintenance Issues
+4. Vehicles Locked Out Due to Maintenance Issues

 Aligning with the principle outlined above, vehicles locked out to due to maintenance issues can put a dent in any enterprise’s wallet.
 In many regards, this will likely diminish productivity and also create a heavy burden on available vehicles to complete the project.
 As a result of this heavy burden, active vehicles are prone to be subjected to more maintenance costs and repairs.
 These expenditures directly impact profitability.

 Tom Reddon is a forklift specialist and blog manager for the National Forklift Exchange.
 He also sits on the Material Handling Equipment Distributors Association (MHEDA) Executive Dialogue team.
 Follow him on Twitter at @TomReddon.